Richard Hourican |

 -

-Your drawings, structural details and proposed foundations are reviewed to identify whether the works are notifiable. -
+Your drawings, structural details, proposed foundations and ownership details are reviewed to identify whether the works are notifiable. -

 Serve the correct Party Wall Notice